ryakad/squeeze/README.md

 How it works
 ------------

-Squeeze is used to run a function against each diff in a change set depending on the type of change.
-By default squeeze will keep track of the commit identifier that it stopped at and will start at that commit next time.
-This way each commit in the repo will be processed sequentially as changes are committed.
-If you do not want this sequential style you can make use of the core classes and customize squeeze to do what you need.
+Squeeze is used to run a callback for each diff in a change set depending on the type of change.
+By default squeeze will keep track of the commit identifier that it stopped at and will start at that commit next time so each diff is only processed once and in sequence.
+If you do not want this sequential, once per diff, style you can make use of the core classes and create your own squeeze application to do what you need.

 ### Handling change sets